holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 ### How to find the Holos Program data file(s).

 The Holos program data files contain useful information that can help the Holos developers troubleshoot program crashes and other issues you might notice in the program.
-The Holos data files are unique to each system that in running the Holos software and is based on your usage of the program.
+The Holos data files are unique to each system running the Holos software and are based on your usage of the program.
 You can find these files by following these steps:

 - On your windows computer, **press the start button**.
-This is the button on the bottom left corner of your screen that looks like a windows icon.
-After pressing this button type **run** and press **enter**.
+The start button is the icon on the bottom left corner of your screen (on the taskbar) that looks like a windows icon; after pressing this button type **run** and press **enter**.

 <br>
 <p align="center">